-Brian Head fire started by weed torch, Utah governor tweets
+UPDATED: Brian Head fire started by weed torch, Utah governor tweets

 An aerial look at the fire prompted Herbert to promise that the state will impose stricter fire restrictions beginning at midnight in five Southern Utah counties with more to come later.

+- Brian Head fire grows; zero containment; FEMA approves funding (Sunday – includes photos and video)

+- News LIVE: Brian Head fire: Fire at 500 acres, 1 home confirmed lost (Saturday – includes photos and video)

-The fire forced the evacuation of about 750 residents Saturday and the closure of several businesses and hotels.
+The fire forced the evacuation of about 750 residents and visitors Saturday and the closure of several businesses and hotels.
 The formal opening of the Brian Head resort for the summer season expected next week may also be delayed, Bret Howser, Brian Head town manager, said.

 Brian Head Resort Marketing Director, Ron Burgess, issued a news release Tuesday afternoon stating the resort will resume full operations and normal activities as soon as possible.

-Note: UPDATE: 9:45 p.m. – Brian Head fire is now 1,800 acres, 15 percent contained.
-There are currently nine helicopters, 30 engines and nine crews that comprise 462 total firefighters.